krystofh/cpp_basics/README.md

 - `out`: compiled files, not to be uploaded in git
 - `doc`: documentation of individual files (mostly generated with ChatGPT 3.5)
+- `tools`: utilities for checking the tooling (compiler, GIT, etc.)

 ## List of examples
 | Title                                          | Description                                                                                                                                      | Includes                                                                  |